ivan-hc/AM/README.md

     sudo ./INSTALL

 In both cases, the "INSTALL" script will create a dedicated /opt/am directory containing the ["APP-MANAGER"](https://github.com/ivan-hc/AM-application-manager/blob/main/APP-MANAGER) script (ie "AM" itself), a symlink for it in /usr/local/bin named `am` and the /opt/am/remove script needed to [uninstall](#uninstall) "AM" itself, if needed.
 A temporary folder named /opt/am/.cache will be created too, in wich each installation script or list of available applications (for your architecture) is downloaded.

+However, if you want to use it to manage apps locally and without installing it, use the following command:

+    wget https://raw.githubusercontent.com/ivan-hc/AM-Application-Manager/main/APP-MANAGER -O ./appman && chmod a+x ./appman
+NOTE: to mantain the name "appman" in this case is important to use some dedicated options.
+If you need to use the "am" command instead, install "AM" regularly as suggested above and use the option `--user`.

 -----------------------------------------------------------------------------